Compassionate Hospice Care at Home

 Extend warmth, companionship, and comfort through friendly visits, conversation, reading, or simply being present, making a lasting difference in patients’ lives.

-Frequently Asked Questions about Home Hospice Care
+Frequently Asked Questions About Hospice Care

 Proactive Hospice provides compassionate home hospice care for families in Macomb, Oakland, and Wayne counties.
 Here are some of the most common questions we receive to help you understand what hospice is and how it can help.